jasonish/evebox/README.md

 And one of...

-- An existing ELK (version 5 or greater) setup already handling Suricata events.
+- An existing ElasticSearch/Logstash (version 6 or greater) setup
-- Just Elastic Search as an event store.
+  already handling Suricata events (EveBox has issues with Filebeat indices at this time).
+- Just Elastic Search, using EveBox or the EveBox agent to add events.
 - Nothing - EveBox can use an embedded SQLite database suitable for lower load installations (note: not all features supported yet).
 - A modern web browser.